Lectures on Theoretical Physics

 Lectures on Theoretical Physics is a six-volume series of physics textbooks translated from Arnold Sommerfeld's classic German texts Vorlesungen über Theoretische Physik.
 The series includes the volumes Mechanics, Mechanics of Deformable Bodies, Electrodynamics, Optics, Thermodynamics and Statistical Mechanics, and Partial Differential Equations in Physics.
-Focusing on one subject each semester, the lectures formed a three-year cycle of courses that Sommerfeld repeatedly taught at the University of Munich for over thirty years.
+Focusing on one subject each semester, the lectures formed a three-year cycle of courses that Sommerfeld repeatedly taught at LMU Munich for over thirty years.
 Sommerfeld's lectures were famous and he was held to be one of the greatest physics lecturers of his time.

 Background

 Sommerfeld was a well known German theoretical physicist who played a major role in developing old quantum theory.
 He was renowned as a great teacher of theoretical physics in the early 20th century.
 Wolfgang Pauli wrote in 1951 that Sommerfeld was "the epitome of the scholar and the teacher".
 Another physicist, summarizing "the roles of the most important exponents of theoretical physics in its 'golden age'", wrote that "Planck was the authority, Einstein the genius, and Sommerfeld the teacher" in a 1973 biography of Max Planck.
 Summarizing public reception of Sommerfeld's teaching style, Robert Bruce Lindsay wrote in 1954 that it "is generally admitted that as an effective lecturer Sommerfeld has been rarely if ever surpassed."

-The textbooks, originally published in German, were based on series of his lectures, which were made to be self-consistent within each section, at the University of Munich that ran over a three-year cycle.
+The textbooks, originally published in German, were based on series of his lectures, which were made to be self-consistent within each section, at LMU Munich that ran over a three-year cycle.
 In addition to specialized classes, the set of lectures presented by the book represent Sommerfeld's standard introductory courses in physics that he gave in Munich, with each subject taught over one semester for a total of three years.
 Sommerfeld continued this cycle of lectures for over thirty years at the university, which were very popular and influential.

 In addition to his normal lectures, Sommerfeld also lectured in specialized courses, including courses in atomic physics that form the subject of another of his books: Atomic Structure and Spectral Lines, which was published in 1919.
 The world-famous textbook is known as the "Bible of atomic physics".
 His other previous works included another lecture series titled Three lectures on atomic physics, which was published in 1926 by Methuen Publishing.
 He had also edited the book series Die Theorie des Kreisels, which was based on a set of lectures given by his mentor Felix Klein.

 Volumes

-There are six volumes to the lecture series, Mechanics, Mechanics of deformable bodies, Electrodynamics, Optics, Thermodynamics and Statistical Mechanics, and Partial Differential Equations in Physics, which all follow a semester course given by Sommerfeld at the University of Munich.
+There are six volumes to the lecture series, Mechanics, Mechanics of deformable bodies, Electrodynamics, Optics, Thermodynamics and Statistical Mechanics, and Partial Differential Equations in Physics, which all follow a semester course given by Sommerfeld at LMU Munich.
 Characterizing the series, Rudolf Peierls wrote in 1956 that they exemplify "Sommerfeld's attitude of putting practical problems and their solution above abstract principles, an attitude by its nature closer to Boltzmann than to that of Gibbs."